Grants and funding for non-profit organisations: What do you need to know?

 To begin your search for grants and funding, it is essential to have a clear grasp of your non-profit’s needs and objectives.

 Outline your project’s goals, target audience, expected outcomes and projected budget.
 This information will be instrumental in determining which grants and funding sources are most appropriate for your organisation.

-Exploring potential funding sources
+Exploring potential funding sources for non-profit organisations

 With your funding needs and objectives in mind, start researching potential funding sources.
 Some popular types of funding sources for non-profits include: